- Posted by webuters

 Public blockchains can enable groups across the world to share data safely.
 Common uses are insurance pools and ledger of school diplomas.

-Private blockchains are opposite of public ones.
-They offer limitless control to users and are highly flexible.
+Private blockchains are simply an opposite of public ones.
+They offer limitless control to the users and are highly flexible.
 Hence changing rules is easy.
+Private blockchains is a trust based system.
+Users enjoy limitless access, but trust relation between its members is a must.
+Public blockchains are slow and do not run on trust, Private blockchains are faster and trust based.

 What are TOKENS in Blockchain